Install Connect Agent

 Target Machine Deployment Preparations

-1. On you deployment target Linux machine, create an installation directory.
-E.g:
+1. On your deployment target Linux machine, create an installation directory.
+For example:

 export AGENT_INSTALL_DIR=~/connect-agent-installation